Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Data-driven computation of Information Transfer

 where $z_i\in Z\subset \mathbb{R}^N$.
 The data-set $\{z_k\}$ can be viewed as sample path trajectory generated by random dynamical system and could be corrupted by either process or measurement noise or both.
-In this case, Dynamic Mode Decomposition (DMD) or Extended Dynamic Mode Decomposition (EDMD) algorithms fail to compute the Koopman operator efficiently and in \cite{robust_dmd_acc,sinha_robust_arxiv}, the authors provided algorithms, based on robust optimization techniques, which computes the Koopman operator in presence of noise in the data.
+In \cite{robust_dmd_acc,sinha_robust_DMD_journal}, it was shown that Dynamic Mode Decomposition (DMD) \cite{schmid_DMD} or Extended Dynamic Mode Decomposition (EDMD) \cite{williams_EDMD,mezic_EDMD} algorithms fail to compute the Koopman operator efficiently and in \cite{robust_dmd_acc,sinha_robust_DMD_journal}, the authors provided a solution to this problem by computing a Robust Koopman operator which explicitly takes into account both process and measurement noise.